East Bay Homebridge Connect is a grassroots group of people both unhoused and housed who support and advocate for people experiencing homelessness.

 Direct Support

-Some members of our team are providing direct support, such as bringing food, water, and supplies to encampments and other places where unhoused people are living.
-Importantly, the people who show up regularly to offer help with basic needs, also offer a positive human connection, someone who cares enough to come, and to keep coming.
-Someone who is listening, witnessing, and trying to relay the needs they witness to those who are afraid to come and make that direct connection themselves.
+Some members of our team are providing direct support, such as bringing food, water, and supplies to unhoused communities.
+The people who show up regularly to offer help with basic needs, also offer a positive human connection, someone who cares enough to come, and to keep coming.
+Someone who is listening, witnessing, and then trying to assist and advocate where possible.

 Some critics say that this enables people to remain unhoused.
-However, people seeking housing in our area wait years and go through a system that is horrifically complex and crushing to navigate and little help is actually given in navigating it.
+People seeking housing in our area wait years and go through a horrifically complex ystem that is crushing to navigate, and little help is offered to navigate it.
 Some are not considered high risk enough to receive a housing match at all.
-A minimum wage job does not afford market rate housing, nor do disability payments, even if one is disabled and lucky enough to have successfully undergone the difficult process to receive them.
-People over fifty are the fastest expanding demographic to be unhoused, which is unsurprising as again, the high cost of housing is the driver of homelessness and as people age out of the labor force their income goes down.
-To deny basic needs such as food and water, and at the same time to deny shelter and housing by not allowing it to be built in sufficient quantity, is a cruel torture, even a death sentence.
+In our location, a minimum wage job does not afford market rate housing, nor do disability payments, even if one has successfully undergone the difficult process to receive them.
+People over fifty are the fastest expanding demographic to be unhoused.
+To deny basic needs, such as food and water, at the same time as denying housing by not allowing it to be built in sufficient quantity, is a cruel torture, even a death sentence.

 Advocacy

 Advocacy is one of the most important components of our group.
-Different members of our group have different advocacy strengths, and all are valuable.
-Some are able to be very vocal about their lived experiences, and our group gives added support for their brave outreach.
-This has resulted in public recognition, career opportunities, and invitations to speak, be on committees, and serve on boards.
+Different members have different advocacy strengths, and all are valuable.
+Some are able to share about their lived experiences.
+This has resulted in public recognition, career opportunities, and invitations to speak at conferences and panels, be on committees, and serve on boards.

 Some are good at letter writing.
 At times, we are writing to local officials, whether elected or administrative, to bring the perspective to the table that some of our members personally live and other members witness.
-We are usually not doing letter writing in the form of petitions, or in scenarios where there are staff screening and categorizing incoming messages and shielding the intended recipient from the statements.
+We are usually not doing letter writing in the form of petitions, sending to political staff who are screening and categorizing incoming messages.
 Rather, we try to reach people who are reachable as people.

 Some are artists who use their studio practice to bear witness and connect with the public.
-Sometimes we’ve also recorded people’s experiences and connected people with legal council.
+Sometimes we’ve connected people with legal counsel.
 Some members have made a point of being present when sweeps or evictions of unhoused people are taking place, to assist people and press back on law enforcement violations of protocol.

 Restorative Justice